 Given to me, L.A Blaxland by

-Mrs Frances Stephen
+Mrs Francis Stephen

 Adelaide Cottage